 Please attribute to a Police spokesperson:

-We want to remind the public that Police will continue to stop and question motorists travelling through the checkpoint and enforcement action will be considered for people deliberately attempting to breach the restrictions, which are in place to help keep everyone safe and reduce any spread of COVID-19 in the community.
+Police want to remind the public that Police will continue to stop and question motorists travelling through the checkpoints, and enforcement action will be considered for people deliberately attempting to breach the restrictions.

 Further details around the requirements for permitted travel can be found here: https://covid19.govt.nz/travel/permitted-travel-at-different-alert-levels/business-travel-across-an-alert-level-boundary/

 Since Alert Level 4 came into place, in Tāmaki Makaurau 86 people have been charged with a total of 90 offences as at 5pm yesterday (19 September 2021).

 Of these, 73 are for Failing to Comply with Order (COVID-19), 14 for Failure to Comply with Direction/Prohibition/Restriction, one for Failing to Stop (Covid 19-related), and two for Assaults/Threatens/Hinders/Obstructs Enforcement Officer.

 In the same time period, 183 people were formally warned for a range of offences.